Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'status of all OpenMediaVault services', specifying the scope with examples (SMB, NFS, SSH, FTP, rsync, etc.) and what information is returned (enabled and running).
-It distinguishes itself from sibling tools like get_smb_settings or get_ssh_settings by focusing on overall service status rather than configuration details.
+The description clearly states the tool retrieves status of all OpenMediaVault services, listing examples (SMB, NFS, SSH, etc.), and specifies what information is shown (enabled and running).
+This distinguishes it from sibling tools that focus on specific service settings or configurations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.